 My mom was one of the millions of Americans who are caregivers.
 Her role as a caregiver ended on March 20, 2018 when my grandmother passed away.
 And through her experience, I realized how much healthcare content could have helped her along the way.

 Over 10,000 people turn 65 each day.
-This trend is expected to continue until 2029, when the youngest baby boomers turn 65 years old.
-Aging baby boomers, along with the high cost of senior care living, is creating millions of caregivers.
+This trend is expected to continue until 2029 when the youngest baby boomers turn 65 years old.
+Aging baby boomers, along with the high cost of senior care living, are creating millions of caregivers.

 This is a growing and important audience to remember in your healthcare marketing, as they are making care decisions every day for their loved ones.

 I’ve seen caregiving first-hand because my mom has always been a caregiver, whether paid or unpaid.

 She raised my brother and me as a stay-at-home mom until age 39 when she went back to school to become a registered nurse.
 After graduation, she worked primarily in senior living and geriatric care.
 In 2014, she retired.

 But by that time my grandma, Eleanor, was nearly 90 years old.
 She was a strong and mentally sharp independent woman, still living at home, but she did not drive and she had a few health problems heading her way.
 Grandma’s healthcare became my mom’s post-retirement job.

 When I’d call my mom to chat, I’d ask how she was doing.

 “Tired,” she’d say.
 “I’ve been up since 7 o’clock this morning.
 I had to drive Grandma to her doctor, and the podiatrist, and change her wound dressing.
 I still have to get her groceries and do both of our laundries at home.
 I just don’t have the energy.”